stablestud/adsorber/README.md

 It'll not answer prompts which may harm your system.
 But `--force` will do it.
 #### `-f, --force`
-This will force the script to continue (dangerous) the installtion/update e.g.,
+This will force the script to continue (dangerous) the installation/update e.g.,
-* Continue if no backup has been created, overwriting the existing one.
+* Continue if no backup has been created, overwriting the existing hosts file.

 ## Settings:
 To add or remove sources edit the `soures.list` file which is created after the installation of Adsorber.
 You can edit e.g., the path of the crontab installation etc, in `adsorber.sh`
 To change the content of <strong>placed</strong> files go to:
-* `bin/systemd` to edit the systemd files which are installed then as a service. <br/>You may want to run `àdsorber.sh install --systemd` afterwards.
+* `bin/systemd` to edit the systemd files which are installed then as a service. <br/>You may want to run `adsorber.sh install --systemd` afterwards.
 * `bin/cron` to edit the crontab.
 Run `adsorber.sh install --cron` afterwards to apply the changes.
 * `bin/components` to edit the header and the 'title' of the hosts file modified by Adsorber.

 ## Todo for future releases

-* Add simulate option
-* Add comments
 * Add config file
 * Add proper exit codes as in [Reserved Exit Codes](http://tldp.org/LDP/abs/html/exitcodes.html#EXITCODESREF)
 * Add testing framework (travis etc.)
-* Port script to shell independent
+* Make script shell independent
 * Create .deb
 * Integrate into package managers
 ## License